 Purchasing the ranch carries two significant advantages.

 First, it gives the City complete control over the use of our allotment of Hickory water.
 We can fully protect that water from future uses or encroachment on the ranch we deem to be potentially harmful.
 The purchase yields both the least risk and the surest outcome in that regard.

 Second, it gives the City an opportunity, once it has cemented its water rights, to market the ranch and recoup most of the purchase cost.
 Our broker assures us the ranch will be a highly sought property.

 This is not to say the decision to purchase the ranch was a snap.
 We, City staff and our legal counsel asked an avalanche of questions, plumbed every option and carefully weighed each outcome.
 In the end, we agreed without hesitation and in lockstep unison to take advantage of this singular opportunity to ensure San Angelo gets every drop of Hickory water to which we are entitled.
 This is the right decision … and it may well be the decision our predecessors in 1971 would’ve made had the ranch been for sale then.

 That’s the year the City Council showed great boldness by securing water rights this community wouldn’t need for another 40-plus years.
 This move – to purchase the ranch – is equally bold.
 It’s also in keeping with the underlying premise of those 1971-72 water rights contracts: San Angelo needs water, and we must be willing to strike fearlessly in order to secure it.

 Current drought level

-The City is in Standard Conservation, which restricts outside watering to twice every seven days at no more than 1 inch per week.
-Outside watering is prohibited from noon to 6 p.m.
+The City is in standard conservation, which restricts outside watering to once every seven days at no more than 1 inch per week.
 Runoff of more than 150 feet down any street, gutter, alley or ditch is also prohibited.

 Presentations & reports